Obesity and hypertension, both global epidemics, are independently responsible for a wide array of health complications.

 According to the Framingham Heart Study, excess body weight (including overweight and obesity with BMI more than 25), accounted for about 26 percent of cases of high blood pressure in men and 28 percent in women.

-The comparative risks of hypertension in women who gained 10-22 pounds and those that gained over 55 pounds were 1.7 and 5.2, respectively.
-In other words, the more pounds you add, the higher will be the risk.
+The comparative risks of hypertension in women who gained 10-22 pounds and those who gained over 55 pounds were 1.7 and 5.2, respectively.
+In other words, the more pounds you gain, the higher will be the risk.

 However, upon losing weight your risk and the blood pressure readings will show a significant drop.